cosmicdreams/karaoke-mn/README.md

 Endpoints:
 - `POST /sessions` – creates a new session and returns a room code and QR code.
+- `POST /sessions/:code/join` with `name` and optional `deviceId` – joins a session.
+The `deviceId` must be a UUID and should be reused for the duration of the session; if a different name is sent for an existing `deviceId`, the server will reject the request.
 - `GET /search?q=term` – returns the top five karaoke results.
 - `POST /songs` with `videoId` or `url` and `singer` – adds a song to the queue (max three per singer).